 is

-the total number of movie screens in the US at the end of the year, box
+the total number of both indoor and drive-in movie screens in the US

-office is the total U.S. (or domestic) box office, and per capita
+domestic) box office, and per capita is the average number of

-is the average number of tickets purchased per person that year based
+tickets purchased per person that year based on the US population at

-on the US population at the end of the year.
+the end of the year.

 Most of the data for this table was taken from Movie Time, by Gene Brown, MacMillan, 1995.
-It was supplemented with information from the websites www.natoonline.org (number of screens, gross box office receipts), slate.msn.com/ID/1003700 (off line), www.census.gov (population), www.the-numbers.com/market/2007.php (number of movies released in 2007) and www.boxofficemojo.com (ticket prices, gross box office receipts.
+It was supplemented with information from the websites www.natoonline.org (number of screens, gross box office receipts), slate.msn.com/ID/1003700 (off line), www.census.gov (population), www.the-numbers.com/market/2016.php (number of movies released in 2016) and www.boxofficemojo.com (ticket prices, gross box office receipts.

 Ticket prices vary from reference to reference.
 Where there was a disagreement, an average of the references was used.
 Where there were no values for a particular year linear interpolation between the closest years was used to estimate the cost of the average ticket for the year in question.
+(Note: Total US box office grosses, ticket prices and the number of theater screens varies slightly from source to source due to different data collection methodologies.)

 DATE...TICKET...POPULATION...RELEASES...SCREENS....BOX